-Applicable Policies and Implementation Measures Compliance Findings Citizen Involvement Policy 1.1.1 The City of Wilsonville shall provide opportunities for a wide range of public involvement in City planning programs and processes. tools and processes listed under Findings for Statewide Planning Goal 1, Citizen Involvement.
-Policy 1.2.1 The City of Wilsonville shall provide user-friendly information to assist the public in participating in City planning programs and processes.
-Policy 1.3 The City of Wilsonville shall coordinate with other agencies and organizations involved with Wilsonville's planning programs and policies.
-Two informational sessions and six work sessions were held with the Planning Commission.
+Applicable Policies and Implementation Measures Compliance Findings Citizen Involvement Policy 1.1.1 The City of Wilsonville shall provide opportunities for a wide range of public involvement in City planning programs and processes.
+Policy 1.2.1 The City of Wilsonville shall provide user-friendly Please see the public information tools and processes listed under Findings for Statewide Planning information to assist the public in participating in City planning programs and processes.
+Goal 1, Citizen Involvement.
+Two informational sessions and Policy 1.3 The City of Wilsonville shall coordinate with other agencies and organizations involved with Wilsonville's planning programs and policies. six work sessions were held with the Planning Commission.
 Six work sessions were held with the City Council.
 Two join work sessions were held with the Planning Commission and City Council.
 Public comment opportunities were available at every meeting.
 The Planning Commission had extensive and productive informal discussions with the participating public.
-Through the work session, public notification, website and public hearing schedule, the City has encouraged the participation of a representing the groups listed above.
+Through the work session, public notification, website and public hearing schedule, the City has encouraged the participation of a wide variety of individuals representing the groups listed above.
 Meeting notices were sent to 62 property owners in and within 250 feet of Town Center.
 Additional notice was posted in the Library, Community Center and City Hall and was published in the Wilsonville Spokesman.